-John explained that inspectors will also want to see that governors are aware of the kinds of performance objectives that teachers have been set, and whether governors are aware of how these relate to the priorities identified in the school development plan.
+John explained that inspectors will also want to see that governors are aware of the kinds of performance objectives that teachers have been set, and whether governors are aware of how these relate to the priorities identified in the school improvement plan.

 In particular, governors should show awareness of objectives that focus on key groups in the school, such as pupils eligible for free school meals (FSM), and where objectives have been tailored to specific individuals, departments or phases as a result of improvement priorities.

 Where a significant proportion of teachers are rewarded with salary progression, inspectors will want to hear from governors about why this has been the case.